 also offer Road Cycling in Provence: Mont Ventoux to the Luberon.

 The cycling in this region follows well surfaced roads through

 villages, towns and into alpine conditions.
+Please always be mindful of other road-users, especially on roads shared with traffic.
 Although the riding is not

 technical you must feel comfortable with quick, rapid and sometimes